15 critical questions to ask when evaluating a payment gateway

 How are the reports accessed?
 Via download or on-demand?
 And how often may they be obtained?
 If reports are difficult to obtain, your reporting processes will be affected.

 Are there tools to search and find items, for example, duplicate or missing transactions?
-Straightforward methods for finding data improves the reconciliation process.
+Straightforward methods for finding data improve the reconciliation process.

 Occasionally, a business may want or need to switch to a different gateway.
 In this case, a gateway’s credit card data portability processes and policies will become extremely important.